 Nixon was still president in April 1973, and Gallup reported his approval rating at 26%.
 Republicans lost five Senate seats and 49 House seats.

-Dwight Eisenhower was the last president to face a second midterm election — in 1958.
+Dwight Eisenhower faced his second midterm election in 1958.
 In April 1958, Gallup reported his approval rating at 55%.
 1958 was a tough year for Ike.
 His approval dipped below 50% in late March for the first time in his presidency.
 In November, Eisenhower's Republicans lost 13 Senate seats and 48 House seats.